John Rodney McRae: Commutation, release and suspected murders

 Two years later, McRae came under police scrutiny again after 12-year-old Kipling Randolph Hess III disappeared.
 Hess was last seen alive on March 27, 1979, walking on his way to school in the Merritt Island area.
 However, he never showed up to class that day, and was declared missing.
 Upon leaving home, the boy left a note addressed to his parents that read "Goodbye, Mom and Dad."
 During the investigation, McRae became the main and only suspect in his disappearance, as it was determined that he and his son Martin had met Hess at a Catholic church carnival a few days prior to his disappearance.
-As in the Housey case, McRae joined the volunteer searches and assisted police in the search right up to the time he beceme a suspect.
+As in the Housey case, McRae joined the volunteer searches and assisted police in the search right up to the time he became a suspect.
 After the search ended, McRae was questioned while his apartment and the interior of his car were searched.
-Despite this, no evidence implicating him in Hess' disappearance was uncovered, and Hess remains missing.
+Despite this, no evidence implicating him in Hess's disappearance was uncovered, and Hess remains missing.
 His body has never been found.

 On December 12, 1979, there was an escape from the Brevard Correctional Institution in Sharpes, where McRae worked.
-It was orchestrated by a 20-year-old inmate named Charles Edward Collingwood, who was serving a 4-year sentence for stealing an automobile, but due to his immaculate prison record, he was put in the minimum security section.
-On the afternoon of December 12, Collingwood was doing landscaping work outside the facility with minimal security personnel, using his chance to escape.
-Circumstantial evidence established that McRae might have been involved in the escape.
+It was orchestrated by a 20-year-old inmate named Charles Edward Collingwood, who was serving a four-year sentence for stealing an automobile, but due to his immaculate prison record, he was put in the minimum security section.
+On the afternoon of December 12, Collingwood was doing landscaping work outside the facility with minimal security personnel, and used his chance to escape.
+Circumstantial evidence established that McRae may have been involved in the escape.
 A number of informants told the prison authorities that McRae had been sexually harassing Collingwood for several months, after which Collingwood started blackmailing and threatening to expose him.
 McRae denied having any inappropriate relations with the prisoner since, according to his testimony, Collingwood himself had been an informant and had given him information about other prisoners' activities.
 Collingwood was never found.
 The investigators suspected that Collingwood was murdered by McRae once he was outside, but ultimately, no charges were filed against him due to lack of evidence.